pramcistudent/Marvel-vs-DC-dashboard/README.md

 * The footer contains links to [Github](https://github.com/pramcistudent), [LinkedIn](https://www.linkedin.com) pages and a link to [Kaggle](https://www.kaggle.com/) were the [original dataset](https://www.kaggle.com/thec03u5/complete-superhero-dataset) was sourced from.

-### Features to be implemented
+### Features still to be implemented

-* Originally, I wanted to add [Intro.js] which provides the user with a step-by-step walk through of the features the website has to offer and how to use buttons and filter charts on the data dashboard.
+* Originally, I wanted to add [Intro.js](https://introjs.com/) which provides the user with a step-by-step walk through of the features the website has to offer and how to use buttons and filter charts on the data dashboard.
 Unfortunately implementing this is currently out of my scope so I tried to find an alternative intro helper function which I was able to implement.

 * The ability to incorporate images of each hero so the user can view these when selecting individual heroes.
 Not only can the user view hero images but they can also view information on when the hero first appeared in comics.